Platform

 • Research organizations and institutes

-• Public health and social services institutions
+• Educational institutions, public health and social services institutions, and Indigenous organizations

 Who is not eligible

-• For-profit businesses or commercial enterprises.
+• For-profit businesses or commercial enterprises

 Eligible expenses